dankamongmen/notcurses/USAGE.md

   uint64_t flags;
 } notcurses_options;

-// Lex a margin argument according to the standard notcurses definition.
+// Lex a margin argument according to the standard Notcurses definition.
 There
 // can be either a single number, which will define all margins equally, or
 // there can be four numbers separated by commas. int notcurses_lex_margins(const char* op, notcurses_options* opts);

-// Initialize a notcurses context on the connected terminal at 'fp'. 'fp' must
+// Initialize a Notcurses context on the connected terminal at 'fp'. 'fp' must
 // be a tty.
 You'll usually want stdout.
 NULL can be supplied for 'fp', in
 // which case /dev/tty will be opened.
 Returns NULL on error, including any
 // failure initializing terminfo. struct notcurses* notcurses_init(const notcurses_options* opts, FILE* fp);

-// Destroy a notcurses context. int notcurses_stop(struct notcurses* nc);
+// Destroy a Notcurses context. int notcurses_stop(struct notcurses* nc);
 ```